In the UK, 70 million cups of coffee are drunk every day.

 It could be due to health reasons, the introduction of more coffee shops, the creation of more coffee beverages, or simply as a social activity.

-There are a number of studies that show coffee has many health benefits and research has shown that there are more and more people that lean towards coffee rather than tea.
+There are a number of studies that show coffee has many health benefits and research has shown that there are more and more people that lean towards it rather than tea.
 In the UK, 70 million cups of coffee are drunk every day.

 The BCA (British Coffee Association) represents the UK’s coffee industry and promotes and safeguards member’s interests that relate to the growth, preparation, shipment, warehousing, transport, insurance, manufacturing, distribution and consumption of coffee.